Dr Amélia Muendane: AWITN allows women to gain greater emancipation

 4. Why did you join the AWITN?

-“It is a great honour for me to be part of this network, mostly because with the launch of this initiative, I had the honour of being nominated and appointed the chairperson of of AWITN.
+“It is a great honour for me to be part of this network, mostly because with the launch of this initiative, I had the honour of being nominated and appointed the chairperson of AWITN.
 It is a new experience to have a more holistic view of women in Africa, to ensure that women from different channels and different experiences can share knowledge.”

 5. Why do you think it’s important to have female tax practitioners in top positions?